 What's standard use?

 This is the easy part: Just use fields as they're supposed to be used.
 This usually involves much less work than trying to be different or going overly-complicated with design.
 Each field has documentation with it telling you how it's used.
-Finish reading this page to get a clear understanding of FACS web standards.

 If editing a page, simply edit in accordance with how it's already defined.